 In this section, a real-life case study is provided to show the capability of the proposed methodology.
-The regional track Bartolomeu-Zărnești in Romania is used as the case study (Fig. 3).
-A compactRIO measurement computer is used to collect 16 ABA channels (vertical and longitudinal) and store in the FPGA (field programmable gate array) at 25600 Hz.
+The regional track Bartolomeu-Zărneşti in Romania is used as the case study (see Fig. 3).
+A compactRIO measurement computer is used to collect 16 ABA channels (vertical and longitudinal) and store in the field programmable gate array (FPGA) at 25 600 Hz.
 The tacho and GPS data are also stored in the FPGA.
 Next, a data block composed of 200 samples is transferred to a computer.
 The ABA data processing is later performed offline after collecting all the data from the measurement campaign.

-The measurement data size per kilometer depends on the

-Pareto-based maintenance decisions for regional railways with uncertain weld conditions using the Hilbert spectrum of axle box acceleration train speed.
-The sampling rate is a fixed 25600 Hz.
+The measurement data size per kilometer depends on the train speed.
+The sampling rate is a fixed 25 600 Hz.
 The average data size for the whole track (which covers 26.9525 km) is 273.44 MB/km for one measurement run.
 For a measurement campaign, ten different measurement runs are normally carried out over the track to assure the repeatability and reduce signal noise.
 The size of the full data is approximately 73698.916 MB.

 The weather condition can differently influence rail conditions.
 High temperatures can increase the risk of incidents related to rail buckles.
-An excessive amount of snow and ice can cause huge problems for network performance: (1) a frozen catenary might damage the overhead wire and block the train from receiving electrical energy, or (2) a track switch could become dysfunctional when the temperature drop is extreme.
+An excessive amount of snow and ice can cause huge problems for network performance: 1) a frozen catenary might damage the overhead wire and block the train from receiving electrical energy, or 2) a track switch could become dysfunctional when the temperature drop is extreme.
 Moreover, the welds can be ruptured in a rapid variation of temperature due to thermal expansion and contraction.
 Although it is an important topic, to the best knowledge of the authors, there is no study on how extreme weather conditions influence the quality of ABA measurement.

-Fig. 3. (a) A map of the railway track with a legend, and (b) the speed profile of the track obtained during various measurement runs from Brasov to Zarneşti.
+Fig. 3. (a) Map of the railway track with a legend, and (b) the speed profile of the track obtained during various measurement runs from Brasov to Zărneşti.

 In the case study, the ABA system was installed on a passenger train.
 The speed was varied from 0 km/h at stations, up to 80 km/h.
-The signals collected at nearly 0 km/h do not contain the necessary excitation for analysis of welds.
+The signals collected at nearly 0 km/h do not contain the necessary excitation for the analysis of welds.
 Signals approximately 70 km/h (higher than 60 km/h) have been selected for the processing.
 The coverage in the track of the case study is approximately 80% of the infrastructure.
 For the rail pieces at the train speed below 70 km/h (most of them at stations or near them), quantitative relationships with the signature tunes and maximum ABA should be incorporated using a regression model to make full use of the data collected.
+Fig. 4 shows the IMFs decomposed from a piece of the track measured when the train is passing over a weld.
+The weld located at around the midpoint of the signal segment results in two peaks in ABA.
+The IMFs numbered from IMF1 to IMF9 show the modes of ABA in different frequency bands in a descending order.
+The mode that reflects the excitation of the weld can be identified as